-American History, American Revolution, Benjamin Harrison, Billy Lee, Biography, Debt, Finances, George Washington, Government, Henry Laurens, history, Inflation, Martha Washington, national debt, Party Politics, political parties, politics, Ron Chernow, United States History, Valley Forge, Washington: A Life
+American History, American Revolution, Billy Lee, Biography, Debt, Finances, George Washington, Government, Henry Laurens, history, Inflation, Martha Washington, national debt, Party Politics, political parties, politics, Ron Chernow, United States History, Valley Forge, Washington: A Life

 “[P]arty disputes and personal quarrels are the great business of the day whilst the momentous concerns of an empire, a great and accumulated debt; ruined finances, depreciated money, and want of credit (which in their consequences is the want of every thing) are but secondary considerations and postponed from day to day, from week to week as if our affairs wore the most promising aspect; after drawing this picture, which from my Soul I believe to be a true one I need not repeat to you that I am alarmed and wish to see my Countrymen roused.”